testqaengineer/agile_qa_interview_exercise/README.md

 3) IMPROVED added @Slf4j and log.info instead system.out.. (we can see in class CountExecutor)
 4) IMPROVED added builder to class CountResult and change methods of class VowelCounter
 5) IMPROVED changed logic of getStringsWithNumbersOfVowelAndConsonant(String[] args) to map and collect
-6) IMPROVED added assertJ libs and asserAll JUnit possibilities in tests to do it like softAssertations
+6) IMPROVED added assertJ libs and asserAll JUnit possibilities in tests to do it like softAssertions

 ### FIXED CODE Extended the program to return the number of consonants for each string array passed.
 1) Added and improved code getConsonantCount(String input)